Manipulate the individual phonemes in words to create new ones with this differentiated word-building worksheet.

 As this resource contains an answer sheet, we recommend you print one copy, then photocopy the desired number of worksheets for your class.

-You might also like to print a few copies on thick card, then slip them into dry-erase sleeves.
+You might also like to print a few copies on cardstock, then slip them into dry-erase sleeves.
 Students can record their answers with a whiteboard marker, then erase and reuse.

-This resource was created by Alessandra Pastor, a Teach Starter collaborator.
+This resource was created by Alessandra Pastor, a teacher in Massachusetts and a Teach Starter collaborator.

 Don’t stop there!
 We’ve got more great teacher-created resources for your students to practice working with phonemes.